 From the Finnish side, the opening words will be given by the Director General of the National Education Board Olli-Pekka Heinonen.
 Among the Finnish speakers are representatives from different levels and fields of the educational ecosystem: decision makers, researchers and teacher trainers, stakeholders’ representatives as well as practicing teachers.
 From the Israeli side, the speakers present widely the educational academia from various research fields as well teacher trainers and stakeholders.

-If you’re interested to join this celebrative webinar, please sign up shortly since the registration is limited! https://il-fin.levinsky.ac.il/registration/
+If you’re interested to join this celebrative webinar, please sign up shortly since the registration is limited! https://il-fin.levinsky.ac.il/registration/Link to another website.

 30.11.
 Finnish Design in Israeli Homes